 The Issuer is a specialist real estate company focused on investing in and managing turnaround opportunities in the German real estate market.
-As of July 2015, the Group's portfolio comprises of approximately 66,000 units located in densely populated areas of Germany mainly in Berlin,
+As of March 2015, the Group's portfolio comprises of approximately 52,000 units located in densely populated areas of Germany with a focus on North Rhine-Westphalia, Germany's most populous federal state, Berlin, Germany's capital and other densely populated areas.

-North Rhine Westphalia, Dresden, Leipzig, Halle, Nuremberg, Munich, Mannheim, Frankfurt, Bremen and Hamburg.
 In addition, the Group manages a portfolio of approximately 22,000 units which are owned by third parties.
-According to value the Group holds 32% of its portfolio in North Rhine-Westphalia, 17% in Berlin, 21% in Dresden/Leipzig/Halle, 4% in Nuremberg-Furth/Munich and has significant holdings in other major cities such as Mannheim, Bremen, Hamburg, Frankfurt and Mainz (all percentages given according to fair value assessment of the Issuer as of July 2015.), and so the Group's business activities are affected by numerous demographic, economic and political factors.
+According to value the Group holds 36% of its portfolio in North Rhine-Westphalia, 19% in Berlin, 16% in Dresden/Leipzig/Halle, 6% in Nuremberg-Furth/Munich, has significant holdings in other major cities such as Mannheim, Bremen, Hamburg, Frankfurt and Mainz (all percentages given according to fair value assessment of the Issuer as of March 2015.), and so the Group's business activities are affected by numerous demographic, economic and political factors.